jadecubes/law-firm-document/docs/features/index.md

 ### For QA Engineers
 1. Convert scenarios to automated tests
-2. Use Given-When-Then steps directly
+2. Use scenario steps as test cases
-3. Reference data fixtures in `_shared/`
+3. Reference data fixtures in `shared/`
 4. Generate test reports mapped to requirements

 ### For Product Managers